Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

 \paragraph{\Naive and wise processes.}

-The faults or corruptions occurring in a protocol execution with an underlying quorum system imply a set~$F$ of actually \emph{faulty processes}.
+Recall that the guarantees of quorum-based protocols apply to \emph{correct} processes only, but not to faulty ones.
+The faults or corruptions occurring in a protocol execution with an underlying quorum system induce a set~$F$ of actually \emph{faulty processes}.
 However, no process knows~$F$ and this information is only available to an observer outside the system.
-With a traditional quorum system \CQ designed for a fail-prone set \CF, the guarantees of a protocol usually hold as long as $F \in \CF$.
-Recall that such protocol properties apply to \emph{correct} processes only but not to faulty ones.
+With a traditional quorum system \CQ designed for a fail-prone set \CF, the guarantees of a protocol usually hold as long as $F \in \CF^*$, and if $F$ is not contained in $\CF^*$, no useful properties can be derived for any process.

 With asymmetric quorums, we further distinguish between two kinds of correct processes, depending on whether they considered $F$ in their trust assumption or not.
 Given a protocol execution, the processes are therefore partitioned into three types: \begin{description} \item[Faulty:] A process $p_i \in F$ is \emph{faulty}. \item[\Naive:] A correct process $p_i$ for which $F \not\in {\CF_i}^*$ is called \emph{\naive}. \item[Wise:] A correct process $p_i$ for which $F \in {\CF_i}^*$ is called \emph{wise}. \end{description}